timothybrink/oak/README.md

 ### Identifiers

 Identifiers are written like you'd expect: `variableName`.
 When the interpreter evaluates an identifier it simply retrieves the associated value from memory.
 Identifiers can be made up of pretty much any non-reserved set of non-whitespace characters.
 Reserved characters here are usually just characters used in other syntax.
+There is one special identifier: `^`.
+See the block expression section for more info.

 ### Literal expressions